How is Health and Therapy decided for each individual?

 What training do staff have?

 All of our Health and Therapy staff are fully qualified, and attend additional training once they join St Elizabeth's.
 We are proud to offer very unique, specialised training programmes which enable staff to provide an excellent and consistent service to all of our service users.
-We also offer staff the chance to attend external training, to develop their knowledge and skills even further.
+We also offer staff the chance to attend external training in order to develop their knowledge and skills even further.

 What on-site facilities do you have?